microsoft/accessibility-insights-web/docs/workflow.md

 ## Pull Request title tagging convention (Labelling commit messages)

 For every Pull Request, we prefer to add a tag in the PR title.
-This helps us in maintaining a good commit history as well as document better when creating Release notes.
+This helps us in maintaining a good commit history as well as better documentation when creating Release notes.
 The convention that we follow is inspired from [SemVer](https://semver.org/) convention and is following: